mblevins/smug-cli/README.md

 bash get-all-album-images.sh
 ```

-Will get all the json files.
-Note, this assumes you're running uv to manage python
+This will get all the json files, skipping any that are already there.
+Note this assumes you're running uv to manage python

+If adding a new album, rather than getting images for an old trip, you'll need to delete data/albums.json to force a refresh, otherwise it will skip the new album.

 Since this takes a while and rarely change, the files are checked into git